Helther/ChampManager/README.md

  * adding race logs to separate seasons
  * navigating race list in a gui view filtered by a season
  * inspecting detailed info of a selected race session via details view
- * all actions are syncronized with the database
+ * auto-save to the database
 ## Usage

 Results tab includes races list on the left and details view on the right, which is accessible by selecting a session on the left.